Divorced and Destroyed: How the System Fails Women

 Not paying one.

-Because the judge ordered him in 59 months of Epstein's credit.
+Because the judge guarded him in 59 months of Epstein's credit.
 Wow.

 I mean, sorry, of Watts' credit.
 59 months of Watts credit.

-And you don't think there is, and you cannot take it on other judge?
+And you don't think there is, and you cannot take it to another judge?

 No. Not when it goes to trial.

 You cannot appeal this decision of his credits.
-Of the Watts credit.
+Of the Watts credits.

 and it's the best country in the world and we are so protected.
 I really believe up until my husband died and I had everything taken away from me because the courts didn't enforce the will,